Tag: Elliott Hill

 Stock Performance Overview

-The stock performance of NKE has been a rollercoaster for long-term holders.
+The stock performance of Refex Industries has been a study in high-growth volatility:

 Financial Performance